 Of course, retaining more users and reducing your churn rate aren’t easy.
 It requires monitoring churn constantly, which is more complex than most people think.
 For a bit of help, tools like ProfitWell make it easy to calculate churn rates, retention rates, lifetime values, and other metrics for free.

 Subscription companies spend a lifetime battling churn.
-But, over time, you’ll be able to work toward building a bulletproof retention process that lets you find all of the tiny changes you can make to reduce churn.
+But, over time, you’ll be able to work toward building a bulletproof retention process and reducing churn that lets you find all of the tiny changes you can make to reduce churn.
 And the benefits, of course, are worth every bit of struggle.

 Step 5: Rinse and repeat